LGGNet: Learning from Local-Global-Graph Representations for Brain-Computer Interface: Experiments

 \subsection{Datasets}

+Three publicly available datasets of different tasks were utilized to evaluate the proposed LGGNet: the attention dataset \cite{Shin2018} for attention classification, the fatigue dataset \cite{cao2019multi} for fatigue classification, and the DEAP dataset \cite{5871728} for emotion and preference classification, respectively.

+The attention dataset\footnote{http://doc.ml.tu-berlin.de/simultaneous\_EEG\_NIRS/} is a multimodal brain-imaging dataset to measure three cognitive tasks of healthy subjects.
+The discrimination/selection response task (DSR) was involved in this paper for cognitive attention classification.
+26 subjects participated in the experiment.
+The first session among the three was utilized for each subject to avoid the effects of cross-session variance.
+There were several series of attention task periods (40s) and rest periods (20s) in each session.
+28 EEG channels and 2 electrooculography (EOG) channels were recorded with a sampling rate of 1K Hz.

+The fatigue dataset\footnote{https://figshare.com/articles/dataset/MultichannelEEGrecordingsduringasus\\tained-attentiondrivingtask/6427334} provides the EEG signals to measure the cognitive fatigue states of the driver during a 90-min-long driving task in a VR driving environment.
+27 subjects participated in the data collection experiments.
+The subjects were introduced to keep the car cruising in the center of the lane while random lane-departure events were induced.
+32-channel EEG signals were collected with a sampling rate of 500Hz.

-LGG is evaluated on a publicly available dataset, a Database for Emotion Analysis using Physiological signals (DEAP) \cite{5871728}.
-It is a multi-modal human affective states dataset, including EEG, facial expressions, and galvanic skin response (GSR).
-The dataset is available on this website\footnote{http://www.eecs.qmul.ac.uk/mmv/datasets/deap/index.html}.
-40 emotional music videos are carefully selected as the stimuli to induce different emotions to the subject.
-Each video lasts for 1 min.
-Before each trial, there is a 3 seconds' baseline recording stage.
-An online self-assessment tool is designed to collect the feedback of subjects on arousal, valence, dominance, and liking.
-For each dimension, a continuous 9-point scale was adopted to measure the level of those dimensions.
+DEAP\footnote{http://www.eecs.qmul.ac.uk/mmv/datasets/deap/index.html} is a multi-modal human affective states dataset, including EEG, facial expressions, and galvanic skin response (GSR).
+40 1-minute-long emotional music videos were used to induce different emotions to the subject.
+Before each trial, there was a 3-second baseline.
+Subjects provided their self-assessments on arousal, valence, dominance, and liking after each trial, using a continuous 9-point scale.
+The valence and liking dimensions were utilized for the emotion and preference classification tasks in this paper.
 32 subjects participated in the data collection experiments.
-During the experiment, EEG, GSR, and facial expressions are recorded.
-A 32-channel EEG collecting device is used with the sampling rate being 512Hz.
+32-channel EEG signals were recorded with a sampling rate of 512 Hz.